 The Arab Spring has forced many rulers out of power aside from the Tunisian President and it has also resulted in some significant political reforms.
 But the violence, corruption, and inequity still continue at disturbing rates.
-Egypt has seen two power changes from Mohammed Morsi to Hosni Mubarak and the country is now essentially controlled by the Egyptian Army.
+Egypt changed their head of state twice from Mohammed Morsi to Hosni Mubarak and the country is now controlled by the Egyptian Army.
 The Egyptian Revolution also employed a diversity of tactics to achieve success.
 The revolution began on January 25, 2011 and continued after Mubarak was ousted.
 Peter Gelderloos described the uprising as “largely anticapitalist in nature,” (The Failure of Nonviolence, pg.
 75.)
 This movement was again portrayed as ‘nonviolent’ by the Western media to discourage Egyptians and others from thinking that violence against the state works.
 The movement engaged in peaceful protests, riots, self-defense, attacks on police, and plaza occupations.
 Protesters burned down 90 police stations and even collectively raised funds in Tahir Square to buy gas for Molotov cocktails.
 President Hosni Mubarak dissolved his government and resigned as a result.
 In June 2012 Mubarak was sentenced to life in prison for the murder of protesters but the sentence was overturned.
-Mubarak was replaced by Mohamed Morsi who was deposed in a coup just one year later for the same autocracy Mubarak had employed.
-Fortunately, the movement shifted the dialogue from elections to autonomy.
+Mubarak was replaced by Mohamed Morsi who was deposed in a coup just one year later for the same autocracy Mubarak had implemented.
+These power changes were attempts at recuperation of the movement.
+But fortunately, the movement shifted the dialogue from elections to autonomy.

 The Thunderbolt Team in the Egyptian Army trains with American Delta forces, Russian Spetsnaz, (extremely well-trained Russian Special Forces) and the British SAS.
 According to journalist Joshua Hammer, “as much as 40% of the Egyptian economy” is under the control of the Egyptian military.
 The Commander-in-Chief of the Armed Forces, the senior uniformed officer, is General Abdul Fatah al-Sisi and the Chief of Staff is Lieutenant General Sedki Sobhi.